-- work has been done urgently to protect life or health or prevent serious damage to property (under section 42 of the Building Act 2004), and it is not practical to apply for a building consent in advance.
+- building work has been undertaken urgently to protect life or health or prevent serious damage to property (under section 42 of the Building Act 2004), and it is not practical to apply for a building consent in advance.

 A COA cannot be issued when:

-- work has been carried out before 1 July 1992; or
+- building work has been carried out before 1 July 1992; or

-- a building consent has already been given for the work (except when a certifier or private building consent authority will not/cannot issue a Code Compliance Certificate).
+- a building consent has already been issued for the work (except when a certifier or private building consent authority will not/cannot issue a Code of Compliance Certificate).

-- unauthorised work was undertaken before the inception of the Building Act 1991.
+- unauthorised building work was undertaken before the inception of the Building Act 1991.